 I was a trustee for 30 years (1982-2012), and have twice been Ramblers Chairman.
 I am General Secretary of the Open Spaces Society, Trustee of the Campaign for National Parks and Patron of the Walkers Are Welcome Towns Network.
 As President of the Ramblers, I want to champion our volunteers’ work and give a boost to our local campaigns.

 I am a Chartered Accountant who has worked or volunteered for a range of charities - covering student community action, holidays for children in need, education and cancer research.
-I have been the Founding Secretary of the Charity Finance Group and the Secretary of The Institute of Cancer Research for over 20 years - a role I hope to retire from this year so I can do more walking!
+I have been the Founding Secretary of the Charity Finance Group and was the Secretary of The Institute of Cancer Research for over 20 years.

 I am Project Manager for Saheli Women’s Group, which runs an innovative health and fitness facility for women and have worked with officers from the Ramblers Get walking Keeping Walking project in Birmingham.
 As a Ramblers Trustee I am looking to ensure we develop more activities and programmes to engage inner city communities to recognise the long term benefits of being active and enjoying green spaces.